01 of 05

 Kaiser purchased the grain silo in Kansas from, yep, a local farmer.
 And get this, he was able to drive his future home back to Arizona because it was small enough to fit in the back of his pickup truck.

-Shown here is the first floor of this two-storey tiny home.
+Shown here is the first floor of this two-story tiny home.
 It has an open floor plan that includes the kitchen, a small dining area, and the living room.

 The home's beautiful wood surfaces were constructed out of scrap walnut plank flooring.
 Kaiser purchased it on Craigslist for the bargain basement price of $350.
 Yes, we are jealous!Continue to 3 of 5 below.